The Key Error exception in Python is an exception that most programmers encounter especially when they are getting started with Python dictionaries.

 KeyError: 'France'

-As you can see the value related to the first key of the dictionary (Italy) is printed as we want.
+As you can see, the value of the first key in the dictionary (Italy) is printed correctly.
+But the KeyError occurs with the second print statement.

 Python raises a KeyError when you attempt to access a key that doesn’t exist in a dictionary.

-How do I fix key errors in Python?
+How do I fix a KeyError in Python?

-Let’s look instead at other two options…
+Let’s look instead at the other two options:

 First option

-Let’s say we want to return the default value ‘Unknown’ for any keys not present in the dictionary…
+Let’s say you want to return the default value ‘Unknown’ for any keys not present in the dictionary.
+Here is how you can do it using the dictionary get() method:

 countries = {'Italy': 'Rome', 'Poland': 'Warsaw', 'UK': 'London'}